 2. Applications must be received by the deadline indicated on application form.

-3. Applications may be submitted by postal mail, email, or hand delivered to Alyssa Nelson at the City Office Building, 132 N. Main Street.
+3. Applications may be submitted online, by postal mail, by email: firstname.lastname@example.org, or hand delivered to Alyssa Nelson at the City Office Building, 132 N. Main Street.